lambdapioneer/sloth/artifact_evaluation.md

 During the artifact evaluation we will reproduce the most important figures of the papers.
 In particular, we will show the following important claims:
-- The performance of the key stretching algorithms scales with its parameters
+- The performance of the key stretching algorithms LongSloth and RainbowSloth scales with its parameters
 - The performance of HiddenSloth is comparable to the numbers shown in the paper

 Note that the experiments that you will execute are run against a newer version of the library with slightly different performance characteristics.
-However, the numbers should be very similar for all practical concerns.
+However, the numbers should be comparable for all practical concerns.

 ### Main Results and Claims

-We will reproduce all main results from the paper by recreating all plots.
+We will reproduce all main results from the paper by recreating all plots shown in the evaluation section.
 Since the device survey (Table 4 in the Appendix) is very costly to create (requires many AWS Device Farm minutes), we do not include it here.
 In addition, both the Android and iOS projects come with extensive unit and integration tests that can be executed locally to convince oneself of the correctness of the implementation.